alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 [Question for SME: Are these time limits just for online declarations for all types of export declaration?]

-###Common Agricultural Policy (CAP) goods
+##Common Agricultural Policy (CAP) goods

-You must make an export declaration if you move CAP goods, including:
+You must also make an export declaration if you move CAP goods within the EU, including:

 - supplies within the EU for providing food on seagoing vessels or aircraft serving on international routes, including intra-EU routes
 - supplies to international organisations in the EU